IBM-Blockchain-Archive/marbles/docs/host_marbles_locally.md

 - **Option 1:** :lollipop: If you are using a local network use this command:
 	> gulp marbles_local

-- **Option 2:** If you are using a bluemix network, use this command:
+- **Option 2:** If you are using a IBM Cloud Blockchain network, use this command:
 	> gulp marbles_tls

 1. If all goes well you should see this message in the console: